emcramer/spatialtissuepy/README.md

 **Spatial analysis tools for tissue biology**

-A Python package for analyzing spatial organization of cells in tissue samples, with support for spatial statistics, neighborhood analysis, Spatial LDA, and comprehensive visualization tools.
+A Python package for analyzing spatial organization of cells in tissue samples, with support for spatial statistics, network analysis, neighborhood analysis, Spatial LDA/TDA, agent-based modeling, and comprehensive visualization tools.

 ## Features